vdespa/postman-quick-reference-guide/docs/course.rst

 - Introduction to Postman
 - Creating requests and workflows
 - Writing tests
-- Continuous Integration / Delivery with Jenkins or other CI/CI tools
+- Continuous Integration / Delivery with Jenkins or other CI/CI tools (Gitlab, TeamCity)
 - Practical assignments with personal feedback
 - Q&A Forum where you can get answers to your Postman problems
 - and much more